Skip to Main Content

 Copyright

-Most library streaming video services allow for limited public performance rights, including public screenings, as long as no admission fee is charged.
+Most library streaming video services allow for limited public performance rights, as long as no admission fee is charged.
 Public performance rights for the library's largest video databases are listed below:

 • Alexander Street Press (Includes AVON, Filmakers Library Online, and Sports Medicine and Exercise Science in Video)

-All films purchased from Alexander Street, whether streaming or DVD, include limited public performance rights, which includes permission for classroom showings, as well as public screenings, as long as no admission is being charged.
-Videos may be streamed as long as they are behind Coastal's authentication system.
+All Alexander Street Press films, whether streaming or DVD, include permission for public screenings as long as no admission is being charged.

 • Docuseek

-The Docuseek license allows showings of videos in classrooms or other related venues, for audiences of more than one person, conducted without charging admission.
-In this context, programs may be shown by any means that do not require digitization, transfer, alteration, duplication or reproduction.
+The Docuseek license includes permission for public screenings of all films, as long as no admission is being charged.
 Showings are limited to CCU students, faculty, staff and researchers, as well as individuals not affiliated with Coastal but who are physically present on campus.

 • Films on Demand